FEAScript is a lightweight, open-source finite element simulation library developed in

 </body>

-The above code is an illustrative example.
-Adapt paths, solver types, and boundary conditions to your specific problem.
+The above code is an illustrative example of running FEAScript.
+Adapt paths, physics model and boundary conditions to your specific problem.

 🚧 FEAScript is currently under heavy development with new features being added regularly.
 Interested in contributing?
-Please check out our contribution guidelines to get started.
+Check out our contribution guidelines to get started.

 The documentation for FEAScript is currently under development.
 In the meantime, for information on the numerical methods used in FEAScript and other technical resources, please visit the FEAScript blog.

 The core library of FEAScript is distributed under the terms of the MIT license.
-This website is licensed under a Creative Commons Attribution 4.0 license.
+This website is licensed under the Creative Commons Attribution 4.0 License.